Edugate-official/EduGATE/README.md

 1. `sh start_cc.sh`
 1. `sh start_gamma.sh` (buggy)

 in your terminal and follow the GUI.
-The official modules are planned to be implemented in the near future.

 ## Prospects